A Singapore Government Agency Website

 What are the IRCCs?

-The Inter-Racial and Religious Confidence Circles, better known as IRCCs, are local-level inter-faith platforms in every constituency, formed to promote racial and religious harmony.
-The work of the IRCCs is instrumental to strengthening our social cohesion and it supports the
+The Inter-Racial and Religious Confidence Circles - better known as IRCCs - are local-level inter-faith platforms in every constituency, formed to promote racial and religious harmony.
+The work of the IRCCs is instrumental in strengthening our social cohesion and supports the SGSecure movement.

 You can find information on the IRCC at